Judea in the Bible

 Verse Conceptsevangelists, identity ofGod, Unity OfGospel, Essence OfKnowing God, Nature OfPeace, Divine In NtPreaching, Content OfNames And Titles For ChristChrist Is LordSalvation For Israelpreaching

-You know the events that took place throughout Judea, beginning from Galilee after the baptism that John preached:
+You know the story yourselves that spread all over Judea, beginning from Galilee after the baptism that John preached,

 Verse ConceptsTo The Jew First